G. D. Birla: Business of Birla family

 In the 1940s, he ventured into the territory of cars and established Hindustan Motors.
 After independence, Birla invested in tea and textiles through a series of acquisitions of erstwhile European companies.
 He also expanded and diversified into cement, chemicals, rayon and steel tubes.
 Ghanshyam Das Birla during the Quit India Movement of 1942, had conceived the idea of organising a commercial bank with Indian capital and management, and the United Commercial Bank Limited was incorporated to give shape to that idea.
-UCO Bank, formerly United Commercial Bank, established in 1943 in Kolkata, is one of the oldest and major commercial bank of India.
+UCO Bank, formerly United Commercial Bank, established in 1943 in Kolkata, is one of the oldest and major commercial banks of India.

 Philanthropy

 Envisioning infrastructural development in his hometown, Birla founded the Birla Engineering College (rechristened as Birla Institute of Technology and Science in 1964) in Pilani and the Technological Institute of Textile & Sciences in Bhiwani among other educational institutions in 1943.
-Both colleges have evolved over the years to develop into one of India's best engineering schools.
 Now Pilani also houses Birla Public School, a famous residential public school named after Birla's family and a number of polytechnic colleges.
 The town of Pilani and the local population enjoy a highly symbiotic relationship with these institutions, thereby stepping towards realising Birla's dream.
 TIT&S also evolved as the Center of Excellence in Textile based education and training.
 Moreover, G.D.
 Birla Memorial School, Ranikhet, a premier residential school has also been established in his honour by his son B.K.
-Birla and is today one of the best residential schools in the country and The Birla School in Kalyan, India was founded by his efforts with the collaboration of Kalyan Citizens' Education Society (KCES).
+Birla and The Birla School in Kalyan, India was founded by his efforts with the collaboration of Kalyan Citizens' Education Society (KCES).

 In 1957, he was awarded India's second-highest civilian honour, the Padma Vibhushan by the Government of India.

-Ghanshyam Das Birla died in London on 11 June 1983 at the age of 89.
+Birla was a vegetarian.
+He died in London on 11 June 1983 at the age of 89.
 There is a memorial to him in Golders Green Crematorium, Hoop Lane, London.
 It comprises a large statue overlooking the gardens with an inscription.